-After passing the Fiery Furnace, you’ll reach the end of Arches Scenic Drive in Devils Garden.
+After passing the Fiery Furnace, you’ll reach the end of Arches Scenic Drive in Devil’s Garden.
 This is a great spot to get out and stretch your legs with another short hike.
-It’s an easy 1.5-mile hike from the parking area to Landscape Arch – which was my favorite arch during my trip in February 2020.
+It’s an easy hike 1.5 miles out-and-back from the parking area to Landscape Arch – which was my favorite arch during my trip in February 2020.
 There’s also virtually no elevation change, making this great for visitors of all ages.

 If you want to explore further, there are other arches in the area; give yourself about an hour to hike to Landscape Arch and adjust your morning scheduled based on how that feels and fits into the rest of your day.

 6. Enjoy the View of Park Avenue

 After your late morning hike in Devils Garden, hop back in the car and make your way out along Arches Scenic Drive.
-One last stop worth making is at the Park Avenue Viewpoint.
+One last stop worth visiting is at the Park Avenue Viewpoint.
 Here you’ll look out at a sweeping vista of red rock formations; there’s a hike down into Park Avenue, but if you still want to visit Canyonlands today, it’s time to move on.